waw3/make/docs/documentation.md

 * **Social Profile Links Menu**: Sets the menu to use in the Header and Footer social profiles links area.
 Please see the *Social Profiles &amp; Links* section for more information about creating a custom social links menu.
 * **Mobile Menu Label**: Sets the label text that is shown in the mobile menu.

+### Main ###

+This section controls options for the main column.
+It is the center of the screen in which the primary content is contained, but does not include the header or the footer.

+* **Background Color**: Sets the color for the main column in the site.
+If a background image is set, the color will not be seen.
+* **Background Image**: Sets the background image for the main column in the site.
+After adding a background image, additional inputs for controlling CSS properties for background images will be exposed, including *Background Repeat*, *Background Position*, and *Background Size*.
+* **Underline Links in Content**: Checking this option will add underlines to all links within the post content (e.g., adds the `text-decoration: underline;` property and value to post content links).